 Got an empty spray bottle lying around?
 Give it a good, thorough clean and fill it with cold — or icy — water.
 Then, whenever you feel your temperature start to rise, spray yourself and everyone else in your vicinity.

 It's a basic trick, but an easy one.
 If possible, keep the bottle in the refrigerator or freezer (for short periods only – don't let the water turn into ice).
 Otherwise, just re-fill that baby as often as you can.

 APPLY COLD THINGS TO YOUR PULSE POINTS

-Anyone who's ever spent term four in an Aussie primary school should already know this trick, but just in case you missed out: the easiest way to cool down quickly is by applying a source of cold to your pulse points.
+Anyone who's ever spent term one or four in a Queensland primary school should already know this trick, but just in case you missed out: the easiest way to cool down quickly is by applying a source of cold to your pulse points.